Subjects

 Year 9

-Students will consolidate and extend grammatical structures in the past (Perfect/[Preterite/Imperfect), present (Regular/Irregular/Continuous), future tenses (Simple/Future/Conditional), extend and vary justified opinions in each of the aforementioned topics as well as learning new linguistic techniques such as Idioms and Subjunctives.
+Students will consolidate grammatical structures in the past, present and future tenses, extend and vary justified opinions in each of the aforementioned topics as well as learning more about the culture of Spain and Latin America through activities such as a Salsa and Tapas Trip.

 Pupils will be assessed in the four main skills of languages: listening, speaking, reading and writing.